 Stay Connected with APSAC and The New York Foundling

 APSAC and New York Foundling’s Vincent J. Fontana Center for Child Protection invite you to apply for the Comprehensive Online Course for Child Welfare and Child Maltreatment Professionals.
 The program consists of eight 90-minute sessions.
 Participants who attend and complete evaluations for at least six out of eight courses will receive a certificate of completion.
-Participants applying for CE credits will receive credit in proportion to the number of live sessions they attend.
 Applicants must register for the entire 8-week program.
 The training program will offer participating professionals the opportunity to acquire or enhance the competencies, skills and insights necessary to effectively work with children and families in the child welfare system.
 Please see list of course descriptions and course presenters below.
 All eight courses will be led by national experts in the field of child welfare and child maltreatment.

 APSAC & New York Foundling Comprehensive Online Course for Child Welfare and Child Maltreatment Professionals

 History of Child Welfare in the United States and Cultural Issues with Debangshu Roygardner, Ph.D.